dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 ## Completion Response {#CompletionResponse}

-The DS verifies the JOSE completion token, and then provides a response according to what the User and/or RO have authorized if required.
-If no signature or encryption was required, the DS will respond with a JSON document with content-type set to application/json.
+The AS verifies the JOSE completion token, and then provides a response according to what the User and/or RO have authorized if required.
+If no signature or encryption was required, the AS will respond with a JSON document with content-type set to application/json.

 + **Response Signing**

-The DS MAY sign the response with a JWS per {{RFC7515}} and the private key matching the public key the DS defined as its completion response signing key.
-The DS will respond with the content-type set to application/jose.
+The AS MAY sign the response with a JWS per {{RFC7515}} and the private key matching the public key the AS defined as its completion response signing key.
+The AS will respond with the content-type set to application/jose.

 + **Response Encryption**

-The DS MAY encrypt the response using the public key provided by the Client, using JWE per {{RFC7516}}.
-The DS will respond with the content-type set to application/jose.
+The AS MAY encrypt the response using the public key provided by the Client, using JWE per {{RFC7516}}.
+The AS will respond with the content-type set to application/jose.

 + **Error Responses**

-The DS will then response with the completion response, which are the results of the initiation request unless there was an error or the connection timed out with an HTTP 408 response.
+The AS will then response with the completion response, which are the results of the initiation request unless there was an error or the connection timed out with an HTTP 408 response.

-\[EDitor: mix in transport layer status with DS status?
+\[EDitor: mix in transport layer status with AS status?
 200 response?]

 + **408** Request Timeout.
-The DS may return a 408 code if it wants to terminate the completion request.
+The AS may return a 408 code if it wants to terminate the completion request.
 The Client MUST generate a fresh completion token to retry the new completion request.

 ## Bearer Token Access to RS {#Bearer}